Dr. Anne Kohnke

 Buell Management Building M320

 Prior to joining LTU, Dr. Kohnke worked in industry for 25 years where she focused in information technology and management.
-Her IT career started in the mid-1980’s on a help desk, and over the years Anne developed technical proficiency as a database administrator, network administrator, and technical business analyst.
+Her IT career started in the mid-1980’s on a help desk, and over the years Anne developed technical proficiency as a database administrator, network administrator, and systems analyst.
 After a decade, Anne was promoted to management and worked as a project manager, IT Director, and Vice President of IT and Chief Information Security Officer.
+Dr. Kohnke brings her industry experiences into the classroom and designs experiential learning assignments for students around real-world work scenarios to help build skill sets and knowledge that employers require.
+Emphasis is placed on critical thinking, excellent oral and written communication, and strategic thinking.

 Ph.D., 2005, Benedictine University, Organization Development